Aru0101/Malaria-Detection-based-on-Deep-Learning/README.md

 - **Deployment:** Integration with healthcare systems or standalone application

 ## Model Performance
-**The VGG16 model demonstrated high diagnostic accuracy and rapid turnaround times for malaria detection, making it a suitable solution for deployment in healthcare settings.
+The VGG16 model demonstrated high diagnostic accuracy and rapid turnaround times for malaria detection, making it a suitable solution for deployment in healthcare settings.
 Key benefits include:
-- **Model Architecture:** VGG16 CNN
-- **Languages:** Python
-- **Data Storage:** AWS S3 (for datasets)
-- **Deployment:** Integration with healthcare systems or standalone application
+- Improved Diagnostic Accuracy
+- Time and Cost Savings
+- Scalability and Accessibility
+- Support for Healthcare Professionals

+## License
+This project is licensed under the MIT License.